sean1516/HomeAssistant/automation/readme.md

 These notifications are triggered after 10:00 PM when I plug my phone in (generally I am in bed when this happens).
 These send an iOS app notification with an action option to turn the device off.
 These are primarily a power saving items.
 * Notify Me if the garage door is open and I am in bed
-* Notify Me if the Home Theater PC is left on and I am in bed
 * Notify Me if the Desktop PC is left on and I am in bed
 * Notify Me if the Living Room Lamps are left on and I am in bed